Make and Receive Calls with the 3CX Client

-The 3CX client allows you to manage your calls from your desktop or smartphone as well as making and receiving calls, even when you’re not in the office.
-Using just a headset the 3CX client can work as a complete deskphone replacement; with many more features: drag and drop calls for easy transfer, set hot keys, launch calls from your CRM and much more.
+The 3CX Client allows you to manage your office calls from your desktop or smartphone as well as making and receiving calls, even when you are not in the office.
+Using just a headset, the 3CX Client can function as a complete deskphone replacement with a vast range of features such as: dragging and dropping calls for easy transfer, setting hot keys, launching calls from your CRM and much more.

 You can initiate a call in various ways with the 3CX client: